awgrover/reddawg-verbose/README.md

 # Use

-Get the site/obscure_score.html.
+Get the site/obscure_score.zip. unzip it (to a .html).

-Open it in a browser.
+Open the html in a browser.

 Type some text in.